 Multifamily Real Estate Investing: The Pros And Cons

-A multifamily property is a residential property that has more than one housing unit.
+A multifamily property is a residential property with more than one housing unit.
 Apartment complexes, duplexes, triplexes, condominiums and townhouses are all common examples of multifamily homes.
 Often considered a great wealth-building tool, multifamily properties can be excellent additions to your investment portfolio.

 Cash Flow

-One of the benefits of investing in multifamily homes is the cash flow they generate.
-Since such properties have multiple residents paying rent, if one or two units remain vacant, you’ll still be getting rent from the other units.
-Also, vacant units can be re-leased to ensure stable cash flow year in, year out.
+One of the benefits of investing in multifamily housing is the cash flow they generate.
+Since such properties have multiple residents paying rent, if one or two units remain vacant, you will still be getting rent from the other units.
+Also, vacant units can be re-leased to ensure stable cash flow year in and year out.

 Tax Benefits